esbazhenova/portfolio/README.md

 I got my Master's Degree in University of Eastern Finland and for 3 years I was a PhD fellow in University of Jyväskylä.
 My research field was computational phusical chemistry which involved modelling chemical reactions by massively parallel computing.

 Now I wish to exploit my research and analytical skills in software testing.
-Currently I am intensively studying techniques and tools attending online courses and testin webapplications created for learning purposes.
+Currently I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 I would be extremely happy to apply obtained knowledge for testing an operational product and gain hands-on experience.
 It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.